MMagTech/BezelConfigUpdater/README.md

 # Recursive Config File Updater

-This Python script scans `.cfg` files in the folder it is placed in, including all subdirectories, and replaces a specified string with a user-provided replacement path.
+This Python script scans necessary `.cfg` files in the folder it is placed in, including all subdirectories, and replaces a specified string with a user-provided replacement path.
 It's designed for use cases like updating overlay .cfg's paths in configuration files for RetroPie or other similar projects.
 Includes all MAME overlays for FB Alpha, FinalBurn Neo, MAME, MAME 2003 (0.78), MAME 2003-Plus and MAME 2010.

 ---